 In order to provide the right answers, Google has created “rankbrain”.
 RankBrain is a machine-learning AI launched in 2015, that helps Google process results for more unique queries.
 This ranking factor is the third most important factor for Google, according to another interview with Search Engine Land, after links and content (it is not clear which of the two is more important though).
 To rank higher using this factor we go back to the meta description of your website.
 If your description uses more probable words used to satisfy a potential client’s need, then your website will be on the first page on the SERP.

 In a recent post, we mentioned that starting this summer, Google is going to take mobile responsiveness into consideration when ranking websites.
 This, as we explained, means that websites that are non-responsive or simply adaptable to mobile devices will be ranked lower.
 The last of our SEO tips: take into consideration if your website will suffer because of this update.
 Visit our previous post to learn more about mobile responsiveness and how it can affect your business.

 To sum up all the information above, there is always space for improvement.
 As Google’s ranking factor keeps evolving, so should a website’s SEO.
 Use these SEO tips and be relevant to your consumers one must be reachable and easy to find.

 If you want to join the realm of the internet you need to create your own website.
 However, you are not alone.
-Check out our services and let us help you build landing pages, mobile applications and more.
-You can have a chat with us by clicking the Facebook messenger icon in the bottom-right hand corner.
+Check out our services and let us help you build landing pages, mobile applications, and more.
+You can have a chat with us by clicking the Facebook messenger icon in the bottom right-hand corner.

 Don’t forget that design is not enough.
 Quality content is also important.
-Visit our blog and learn what your website needs to succeed.
+Visit our site and learn what your website needs to succeed.
 If you already have a website, learn 3 ways to make your WordPress website perform better and much more.